Unleashing the Tiger: Inference Attacks on Split Learning: Feature-space hijacking attack

-Such an attack comprises two phases: a training/setup phase where the server hijack the learning process of $\f$, and an inference phase where the server can freely recover the \textit{smashed} data sent from the clients.
-Hereafter, we refer to this attack as the \textbf{Feature-space Hijacking Attack}. \paragraph{Setup phase} The setup phase is logically divided in two steps and is depicted in Figure~\ref{fig:attack}.
-To implement the attack, the server trains three different networks; namely, $\tf$, $\tfi$ and $D$.
-During the training and the inference, these serve very distinct roles; more precisely: \begin{itemize} \item{$\tf$:} is a pilot network that dynamically defines the target feature-space $\Z$ for the client's network $\f$.
-Likewise $\f$, $\tf$ is a mapping between the data-space and a target feature-space $\Z$, where $|\tf(x)|=|\f(x)|=k$. \item{$\tfi$:} is an approximation of the inverse function of $\tf$.
-During the training, we use it to guarantee the invertibility of $\tf$.
-Moreover, we use it to recover the private data from \textit{smashed} data at inference time. \item{$D$:} is a discriminator that indirectly guides $\f$ to learn a mapping between the private data and the feature-space defined from $\tf$.
-Ultimately, this is the network that substitutes $\s$ in the protocol (\eg Figure~\ref{fig:split}), and that defines the back-propagation error which is sent to the client during the training process. \end{itemize} As mentioned before, the setup procedure also requires an unlabeled dataset~$\xpu$ that is used to train the three attacker's networks.
-Observe that this is the only knowledge of the clients' setup that is required of the attacker.
-The effect of $\xpu$ on the attack performance will be analyzed in the next section. \paragraph{Attack training phase} At every training iteration of split learning, the server trains the three networks in two parallel steps.
-These are depicted in Figure~\ref{fig:attack} alongside the respective loss functions for the participating networks.
-The server starts by sampling a batch from~$\xpu$ that employs to jointly train~$\tf$~and~$\tfi$.
-The weights of these two networks are optimized to make~$\tf$ and~$\tfi$ converge towards an auto-encoding function \ie~$\tfi(\tf(x))=x$.
-It implements in the loss function:
+Such an attack encompasses two phases: (1)~a \textbf{setup phase} where the server hijacks the learning process of $\f$, and (2)~a subsequent \textbf{inference phase} where the server can freely recover the \textit{smashed} data sent from the clients.
+Hereafter, we refer to this procedure as \textbf{Feature-space Hijacking Attack}, FSHA for short. \paragraph{Setup phase} The setup phase occurs over multiple training iterations of split learning and is logically divided into two concurrent steps, which are depicted in Figures~\ref{fig:attack_a}~and~\ref{fig:attack_b}.
+In this phase of the attack, the server trains three different networks; namely, $\tf$, $\tfi$, and $D$.
+These serve very distinct roles; more precisely: \begin{itemize} \item{$\tf$:} is a pilot network that dynamically defines the target feature space $\Z$ for the client's network $\f$.
+As $\f$, $\tf$ is a mapping between the data space and a target feature space $\Z$, where $|\tf(x)|=|\f(x)|=k$. \item{$\tfi$:} is an approximation of the inverse function of $\tf$.
+During the training, we use it to guarantee the invertibility of~$\tf$ and recover the private data from \textit{smashed} data during the inference phase. \item{$D$:} is a discriminator~\cite{gan} that indirectly guides $\f$ to learn a mapping between the private data and the feature space defined from $\tf$.
+Ultimately, this is the network that substitutes $\s$ in the protocol (\eg Figure~\ref{fig:split}), and that defines the gradient which is sent to the client during the distributed training process. \end{itemize} The setup procedure also requires an unlabeled dataset~$\xpu$ that is used to train the three attacker's networks.
+Observe that this is the only knowledge of the clients' setup that the attacker requires.
+The effect of $\xpu$ on the attack performance will be analyzed in the next section.

-where $d$ is a suitable distance function \eg MSE.
-Here, $\tfi$ indirectly regularizes~$\tf$ to learn a feature-space that is invertible and maximizes the entropy of the data representation.